Kerry Butler

-Kerry Butler is an American actress and singer known primarily for her work in theatre.
+Kerry Butler is an American actress and singer known primarily for her work in theater.
 She is best known for originating the roles of Barbara Maitland in Beetlejuice, Penny Pingleton in Hairspray, and Clio/Kira in Xanadu, the latter of which earned her a Tony Award nomination for Best Performance by a Leading Actress in a Musical.

 Early life

-Born in the Bensonhurst neighborhood of Brooklyn, Butler began acting in commercials at the age of three.
+Born in the Bensonhurst neighborhood of Brooklyn, Kerry Butler began acting in commercials at the age of three.
 She notes that growing up, "When I saw Annie ...
 I knew that was what I wanted to do."
-After a four-year hiatus imposed by her mother, Kerry started acting again at the age of nine and has been at it since.
+After a four-year hiatus imposed by her mother, Butler started acting again at the age of nine and has been at it since.

 Butler graduated from Ithaca College in 1992, with a Bachelor of Fine Arts degree in musical theatre.

 Career

+Early Beginnings, Broadway and Off-Broadway Debuts

 Butler toured with the musical Oklahoma! in Europe in the role of Ado Annie.
-Other New York roles included Vicki in the workshop of Bright Lights, Big City, Barrow in The "I" Word and Claudia in The Folsom Head.
+Other New York roles included Vicky Hollins in the workshop of Bright Lights, Big City, Barrow in The "I" Word and Claudia in The Folsom Head.
 She also has done work on various commercials.

-Butler made her Broadway debut in 1993 in the role of Ms. Jones in the musical Blood Brothers, where she also understudied the role of Linda.
-In 1995, Butler originated the role of Belle for the Toronto production of Disney's Beauty and the Beast, and she was nominated for a Dora Award for her performance.
+Butler made her Broadway debut in 1993 in the role of Miss Jones in the musical Blood Brothers, where she also understudied the role of Linda.
+In 1995, Butler originated the role of Belle for the Toronto production of Disney's Beauty and the Beast, and she was nominated for a Dora Mavor Moore Award for Best Leading Actress for her performance.
 Butler eventually transferred to Broadway as Belle, and, after playing the role for over two years, she left the musical in September 1997 and was replaced by Debbie Gibson.
-She then moved over to Les Misérables to play Eponine.
+She then moved over to Les Misérables to play Éponine Thénardier.

-In 2001 Butler played the love interest Shelley in the acclaimed Off-Broadway original musical Bat Boy: The Musical.
+In 2001 Butler played the love interest Shelley Parker in the acclaimed Off-Broadway original musical Bat Boy: The Musical.
 Though the show had a "fanatical following", Butler noted that "We were really building an audience before Sept.
 11. And after that we never recovered.
 People didn't want to go out at all, let alone downtown."
 Bat Boy closed in December 2001.